-2022 Lead and Healthy Housing Mini-Grant: Innovative Strategies to Support Home-Based Child Care Providers
+2023 Healthy Housing Mini-Grants: Innovative Strategies to Support Home-Based Child Care Providers

 Eligibility Requirements and Frequently Asked Questions

-Lead poisoning is largely preventable: We know how to find lead hazards and how to fix them.
-One of the biggest barriers individual property owners face in identifying and removing lead hazards is figuring out how to pay for it.
-Even in communities that have programs to support the identification and removal of lead hazards (e.g., HUD lead hazard control grants, local home repair programs), it can sometimes be difficult for some types of property owners to be aware of and access that support.
-For example, although a third of all infants and toddlers attend home-based child care facilities as their primary type of care, these providers can experience unique barriers to accessing services to help them identify and correct lead hazards in their homes.
+One of the biggest barriers individual property owners face in identifying and removing environmental hazards is figuring out how to pay for it.
+Even in communities that have programs to support the identification and removal of these hazards (e.g., HUD lead hazard control grants, local home repair programs), it can sometimes be difficult for some of property owners to be aware of and access that support.
+For example, although a third of all infants and toddlers attend home-based child care businesses as their primary type of care, these providers can experience unique barriers to accessing services to help them identify and correct environmental hazards in their homes.
 This can include but is not limited to concerns about liability, loss of income if extensive repairs require a temporary closure of their business, inability for rental properties to qualify for some programs, and difficulty navigating the application process.
 In other communities, there may be long wait times due to contractor shortages or a challenge of programs in identifying property owners that are eligible for the services.
-Yet finding and fixing lead hazards in a home-based child care has the potential to benefit a classroom full of kids!
+Yet finding and fixing environmental hazards in a home-based child care has the potential to benefit a classroom full of kids.

-There is great potential to create and improve solutions to deliver financing to home-based child care providers to address lead and other hazards where children learn, play, and reside.
+There is great potential to create and improve solutions to deliver financing to home-based child care providers to address environmental hazards where children learn, play, and reside.
 With competing needs and priorities, child care providers experience unique challenges in accessing funding specifically for healthy housing needs.
-Under this proposed work, NCHH and a network of partners will competitively select and support a community in developing or implementing a financing strategy that provides funding directly to providers to address lead or lead and other environmental hazards including but not limited to mold, pests, radon, environmental tobacco smoke, asbestos, and carbon monoxide.
+Under this proposed work, NCHH and a network of partners will competitively select and support three communities in developing or implementing a financing strategy that provides funding directly to providers to address lead and/or other environmental hazards including but not limited to mold, pesticides, pests, radon, environmental tobacco smoke, asbestos, harmful chemicals found in household items (e.g., cleaning, sanitizing and disinfecting products), and carbon monoxide.

 Who is eligible?

-- Local or regional nonprofit and community-based organizations (includes public health institutes).
+- Local or regional nonprofit and community-based organizations (including public health institutes).

 - County, local, state, and tribal government agencies.

 Organizations must be based in the United States.
-For-profit organizations are not eligible to apply even if they work at the local level.
+Individual child care providers and for-profit organizations are not eligible to apply even if they work at the local level.
 National organizations are eligible to apply but should be prepared to demonstrate direct impact at the local level.

 Applicants will be asked to self-identify their proposal as being in the development or implementation phase, but this will not impact scoring or final selection.

-Development phase: Communities should identify their proposal as being in the development phase if their financing strategy still needs assistance in identifying or prioritizing promising strategies, and/or the community is in the early stages of the proposed work (e.g., planning, design, testing).
+Development phase: A community should identify its proposal as being in the development phase if their financing strategy still needs assistance in identifying or prioritizing promising strategies, and/or the community is in the early stages of the proposed work (e.g., planning, design, testing).

-Implementation phase: Communities should identify their proposal as being in the implementation phase if their financing strategy has defined priorities and objectives and/or has some infrastructure in place on which to build to achieve the proposed work.
+Implementation phase: A community should identify its proposal as being in the implementation phase if their financing strategy has defined priorities and objectives and/or has some infrastructure in place on which to build to achieve the proposed work.

 How many communities will be selected?

-One community will be selected for this award.
-This competitive solicitation is being led by the National Center for Healthy Housing (NCHH) with additional support from the Children’s Environmental Health Network (CEHN) and the National Association for Family Child Care (NAFCC).
+We anticipate that a minimum of three communities will be selected.
+This competitive solicitation is being led by NCHH with additional support from the Children’s Environmental Health Network (CEHN).

 What is the project period, and what are some of the key dates?